Velocidex/velociraptor-docs/content/blog/2023/2023-04-05-qakbot/_index.md

 ---
-title: "Automating Qakbot detection at scale"
+title: "Automating Qakbot decode at scale"
 description: |
    This is a technical post covering practical methodology to extract configuration data from recent Qakbot samples.